 All but entry-level Visia cars come with what Nissan calls flexible underfloor storage – a collection of shelves and dividers for holding smaller items safely in place.
 It’s ideal for tucking a few valuables (such as cameras) safely out of sight and can be rearranged in 16 different ways.

 The back seats aren’t quite so flexible but do flip down in a two-way (60:40) split so you can carry a passenger in the back and some long luggage in the boot at once.
 With both seats folded (you’ll have to lean forward to reach the latches beside the headrests) the Nissan Qashqai can carry 1,598 litres of luggage.
-That’s more than the 1,492-litre Sportage and 1,503-litre Tucson but significantly less than the 1,655 litres you get in a VW Tiguan.
+That’s more space than the Sportage and Tucson can muster but significantly less than you get in a VW Tiguan.

 So, the Nissan Qashqai might not be the most practical SUV around but its flat load bay makes it easy to slide heavy luggage right up behind the front seats and there’s more than enough space to carry a bike with its wheels attached.